chrisvdm/rwsdk-notes-app-tutorial/README.md

 ### Next Steps

-So now that you have the basics down you can try doing the following by yourself.
+So now that we have the basics down you can try doing the following by yourself.
 You can use the [docs](https://docs.rwsdk.com/) to guide you:

 - Replace the in-memory NOTES with D1 (bind DB in wrangler.jsonc, query in your server code).
 - Add realtime with Durable Objects + WebSockets so new notes broadcast instantly.